philj56/robot-swing/sdk/bodyinfo/README.txt

-BodyAngles - Generic module template, can be compiled as remote or local
+BodyInfo - Generic module template, can be compiled as remote or local

 To compile as a remote module: